danispringer/dotfiles/enable-sudo-via-touchid.md

-# Enable Touch ID for sudo
+# Enable Touch ID for Sudo

 ```
-# In Terminal, go to /etc/pam.d/ and open the sudo file in a text editor
+# In Terminal, go to /etc/pam.d/ and open the sudo file in a text editor:
 # (Make subl work.
 See: https://stackoverflow.com/a/17731879/5306470)

+cd /etc/pam.d/
-cd /etc/pam.d/; subl sudo;
+subl sudo

-# Add the following below the first line
+# In the sudo file, add the following below the first line:

 auth sufficient pam_tid.so